DanielSmith/alap/docs/cookbook/placement.md

 ## The placement engine

 Every Alap menu is positioned by a compass-based placement engine.
-You specify a preferred direction; the engine handles the geometry.
+You specify a preferred direction and how hard the engine should try; it handles the geometry.

 ### The 9 positions